xlcollaborative/xlc-agreement/agreement.md

 ### Resignation

 Any contributor may resign at any time by [circulating](#circulating-messages) a message of resignation.
-When a contributor resigns, all cross-licenses to that contributor end, but their cross-licenses to other contributors, as well as any sublicenses they have given, continue.
+When a contributor resigns, all cross licenses to that contributor end, but their cross licenses to other contributors, as well as any sublicenses they have given, continue.

-## Cross-Licenses
+## Cross Licenses

 ### Copyright

-Each contributor gives a cross-license covering all copyrights in their contributions to the project to each other contributor.
+Each contributor gives a cross license covering all copyrights in their contributions to the project to each other contributor.

 ### Patent

-Each contributor gives a cross-license for the project covering any patent claims they can license or become able to license to each other contributor.
+Each contributor gives a cross license for the project covering any patent claims they can license or become able to license to each other contributor.

 ### Scope

-Each cross-license under these terms covers all contributors, past, present, and future, and all contributions submitted to the project, past, present, and future.
+Each cross license under these terms covers all contributors, past, present, and future, and all contributions submitted to the project, past, present, and future.

 ### Rights

-Cross-licenses under these terms do not give contributors themselves any special permission for the project, only permission to give sublicenses to others.
+Cross licenses under these terms do not give contributors themselves any special permission for the project, only permission to give sublicenses to others.

 ### Sublicensing